Kitchen Extension Cost

 Building Regulations & Planning Permission for Kitchen Extensions

 Many kitchen extensions are classed as permitted developments, so there is no need to apply for planning permission.
-To ensure your kitchen extension is compliant, you need to make sure:
+To ensure your kitchen extension is compliant, you generally need to make sure:

-- It is no taller than four metres
+- It is no taller than four metres.

 - The extension does not extend further than six metres past the rear of an attached property or up to 8 metres for a detached home.